UX Consultant & 10 UX Rules For Great Product Design

 UX designers should create product interfaces that will not cause frustration to its users.
 The app users should not be interrupted; on the contrary, they should be in the app’s state of flow.
-To achieve this interactions within the app and its functionality must be easily predictable.
-The app users should know how to start interaction with the product without any hesitation.
+To achieve this interaction within the app and its functionality must be easily predictable.
+The app users should know how to start interacting with the product without any hesitation.

 Don’t be afraid to optimize and develop your own navigation structure.
 No need to copycat traditional navigation.
 It’s better to make up the one which would allow faster and more intuitive user experience.
 Offering a navigation which requires only one gesture to reach the necessary function drastically benefits the users of your app.

 5 More Psychology Rules Every UX Consultant Uses

 Women and men don’t respond to colors the same way.
 So it’s important for UX designers to know who the audience of the app is before creating a color design scheme.
 Color makes a tremendous impact on a user’s perception of the app: over 90% respondents think that it’s the color that creates the app’s first impression.
 So as a UX consultant you should choose your color scheme wisely to make the app a success.

 2. Context is the king